Mike96Angelo/Secure-Storage/README.md

 ```
 ## Security Best Practices
 Handing someone a locked box with the key taped to it is not a good security practice.
 When using this library it is highly suggested that the key is not delivered with your code.
-Keys should be a) user inputed or b) obtained from a server through a secure authenticated request.
+Keys should be a) user inputed or b) obtained through a secure authenticated request.
 Do NOT ship the Key in your code.